Heman15/Simple-Linear-Regression/README.md

-# plotting-technique-using-matplotlib-
+# simple Linear Regression using pandas, numpy and matplotlib-
-In this we are using matplotlib lib for  scatter plot
+In this we are using pandas ,numpy